-If your company is GST registered, some banks might also require last 4 quarters of GST form F5 to verify the gross revenue declared.
+If your company is GST registered, some banks might also require last 4 quarters of GST form F5 returns.

 Existing loan facilities

-If your company has existing SME financing facilities from other banks, you would need to furnish a list of the details.
+If you have existing SME financing facilities from other banks, you would need to furnish the details.

-Information required would be the names of the respective lenders, type of facilities granted, original and outstanding loan amount, outstanding tenure, interest rate, and monthly installment amount.
+Information required would be the names of the lenders, type of facilities, outstanding loan amount, outstanding tenure, interest rate, and monthly installment.

 Site visit photos

-Some banks might require to conduct a site visit to your company’s operating premises to take some photos.
+Some banks might require to conduct a site visit to your company’s operating premises.

 The purpose of this is to verify the company’s operating address and to conduct due diligence.
-If you don’t have a proper office, factory or operating premises (i.e. home office), you might fail the site visit.
+If you don’t have a proper operating premises, it might affect the application.